 Jane Austen was herself at this time ‘neither young, handsome, rich, nor married’, and the passage perhaps hints at the functions which her unquestioned intellectual superiority may have had for her

-and thereby sets up a linkage between the two characters which culminates in Emma’s awful behaviour at Box Hill where she humiliates Miss Bates in front of her neighbours and becomes, thanks to Knightley’s genuinely angry reproof, a major factor in Emma’s emotional growth.
+and thereby sets up a linkage between the two characters which culminates, as already discussed, in Emma’s awful behaviour at Box Hill where she humiliates Miss Bates in front of her neighbours and becomes, thanks to Knightley’s genuinely angry reproof, a major factor in Emma’s emotional growth.
 This is the textual significance that matters, even though Harding’s professional psychological focus on the parallels between the description of Miss Bates and Jane Austen’s own situation is credible and persuasive.

-Despite this, it remains the case that speculating on authorial intentions in this way generally pays the wrong kind of attention to the text.
-Working within the boundaries of the text, the most we can say with some degree of certainty about Austen’s intention is what it was not: Miss Bates is clearly not intended to appeal to prospective suitors and therefore has no possibility of being one of Emma’s projects – which in terms of the novel is probably a lucky escape, given Emma’s track record.
-More importantly, this establishes the basic dynamic of their relationship and thus helps illuminate the flaws in Emma’s personality.
+But however interesting such parallels might be their relevance to understanding or interpreting the novel is marginal, as Harding’s reservations show – the passage ‘perhaps hints at’ what Jane Austen’s own situation ‘may have’ been.
+For the reader working within the boundaries of the text, the most that can be said with some degree of certainty about Austen’s intention here is what it was not: Miss Bates is clearly not intended to appeal to prospective suitors and therefore has no possibility of being one of Emma’s projects – which in terms of the novel is probably a lucky escape, given Emma’s track record.
+More importantly, this establishes the basic dynamic of their relationship and thus helps illuminate Emma’s moral and social flaws.

-Perhaps this point can be usefully demonstrated if we follow another character’s journey across Paris – say, Jake Barnes in Hemingway’s The Sun Also Rises – and see how extra-textual knowledge of Hemingway, interesting and accurate in itself, can actually (to use Eco’s word) overinterpret the text.
+Perhaps this point can be further demonstrated by following another character’s journey across Paris – Jake Barnes in Hemingway’s The Sun Also Rises, for example – to see how extra-textual knowledge of Hemingway, interesting and accurate in itself, can actually (to use Eco’s word) overinterpret the text.

-The novel offers a scrupulous depiction of the topography of Paris nearly a century ago that establishes a basic physical reality for the novel, and creates a vivid sense of atmosphere as expressed in this passage from the eighth chapter:
+The Sun Also Rises offers a scrupulous depiction of the topography of Paris nearly a century ago that establishes a basic physical reality for the novel, and creates a vivid sense of atmosphere as expressed in this passage from the eighth chapter:

 We walked on and circled the island.
 The river was dark and a bâteau mouche went by, all bright with lights, going fast and quiet up and out of sight under the bridge.
 Down the river was Notre Dame squatting against the night sky.
 We crossed to the left bank of the Seine by the wooden foot-bridge from the Quai de Bethune, and stopped on the bridge and looked down the river at Notre Dame.
 Standing on the bridge the island looked dark, the houses were high against the sky, and the trees were shadows.